johnbywater/dcbdb/README.md

 ### Example

-Assuming the `umadb.proto` file has been compiled, using the gRPC API in Python code might look something like this.
+Using the gRPC API directly in Python code might look something like this.

 ```python
 from umadb_pb2 import (